 Plus, doing your own thing some of the time is crucial for your sense of self.
 You want to be fulfilled by and excited about your life—and sometimes your needs are different than your partner’s.
 Maybe they love yoga and you just want to go out for cocktails.
 That’s okay—you can both get what you need if you spend a little time acting single.
 You’ll be happier for it—and that happiness will translate into your relationship.

 Expectations are a relationship killer—especially when it comes to marriage.
 It’s too easy to think that once we marry “the one,” this is the only person we need in our lives.
 But not one person can give you everything.
 It’s just not fair to expect that from them and you’re bound to be disappointed.
 Keeping up your own life means you’re getting different needs met by different people, so your spouse can focus on what they do best—being an amazing partner.

 It’s Easier Than You Think

 Acting single in a relationship isn’t scary—it’s actually really fun.
 If you’re someone who spends a lot of time with your partner, you can start small.
 Go to an exercise class or a museum with friends—or pick a night where both of you socialize with different people.
-You’ll come back together and can have a great gossip.
+You’ll come back together and have great gossip.
 If you like that, you can start to dream bigger—and maybe a trip with your girlfriends or a solo excursion won’t be far behind.